RetroDECK/ES-DE/THEMES.md

 	- Secondary color; what this means depends on the text list.
 For example, for game lists, it is the color of a folder.
 * `fontPath` - type: PATH.
 * `fontSize` - type: FLOAT.
-* `scrollSound` - type: PATH.
-	- Sound that is played when the list is scrolled.
 * `alignment` - type: STRING.
 	- Valid values are "left", "center", or "right".
 Controls alignment on the X axis.
 * `horizontalMargin` - type: FLOAT.